JuliaSurv/NetSurvival.jl/docs/src/example.md

 test_age65 = fit(GraffeoTest, @formula(Surv(time5,status5)~age65), colrec, slopop)
 ```

-The p-value is well under $0.05$, meaning we accept the $H_0$ hypothesis and admit there are differences between the individuals aged 65 and above and the others.
+The p-value is well under $0.05$, meaning we reject the $H_0$ hypothesis and must admit there are differences between the individuals aged 65 and above and the others.

 When plotting both we get: